 Axify features include all four DORA metrics:

-• Mean Time to Recover - measures the time needed for the system to recover from an incident in production.
+- Failed Deployment Recovery Time - measures the time needed for the system to recover from an incident in production

 Manual calculations can provide you useful insights, but an automated tool like Axify.io can prognostically model system behavior and track lead time for changes effortlessly.
 Keeping your eye on the lead time for changes will give you insights about the team work pace.
 By making diligent efforts to lower this rate, you will reduce the waste and optimize the software delivery process, resulting in a streamlined operation and a satisfied team.